astronautas/astronautas.github.io/_posts/2025-02-11-replace-spark-with-duckdb.md

 Next day after the event, I dove into the idea that the query engine should be automatically selected based on the query itself.
 Having some scars from hefty BigQuery bills, I built a SQL executor that switched between DuckDB and BigQuery.
 The challenge though was that I couldn’t use the same query with both engines due to the **lack of shared catalog** support.

 Fast forward a year, and we now have **Unity Catalog support for DuckDB and Polars** — yes, the same catalog well supported by distributed engines like Spark and platforms like Databricks.
+Since we only care about read-only access, I think we can go pretty far with this.

 I quickly threw together a prototype — let's see it in action: